 As a shorthand for paint/erase, you can hold your shift or control button respectively.

-Lastly, you can also grow or shrink the mask by clicking on the appropriate buttons on the toolbox.
+Lastly, you can also grow or shrink the mask, or remove small areas or holes by clicking on the appropriate buttons on the toolbox.

 Contour edit mode

 In contour edit mode, you can draw contours by defining handle points, and the software will interpolate between them.
 This is useful for accurately defining borders of new ROIs.
 In this mode, the same ROI may have different subROIs.
 This means that the different closed contours will then be merged to calculate the mask.
 When contours overlap, the difference is taken (technically, it’s a XOR operation).
 The active subroi is depicted in red, other subrois belonging to the same ROI (which will be merged) are depicted in yellow, and other ROIs are depicted in blue.